When do I need a permit?

 - Distribute a monthly notification letter, followed by a notification letter 2 days prior to works.
 (Construction Management Sites Only).
 Please refer to your Planning Permit or click here for further information.

 How long will my application take to process?

-When all required documentation has been supplied and is satisfactory, you can expect to have your permit generally within 10 business days.
+Initial assessment of your application can take up to 5 working days.
+When all required documentation has been supplied and is satisfactory, your permit will be issued within 10 business days.

 What do I need to know about permanent vehicle crossings?

 - Properties with a heritage overlay will require a planning permit.